 Beach Tote

 No matter what, you will need a beach bag or tote when heading to the beach.
 This is to throw in anything like towels, a book, a speaker, sunglasses, snacks, and sunscreen.
 A classic canvas tote that everyone travels and can fold flat/lie in your luggage.
+I recommend a large yet durable beach tote like this for family beachgoers.
+Another great reason to bring is a beach tote for grocery store trips — No need to use a plastic bag on the islands.

 Insect Repellant

-Hawaii has year-round warm weather and lots of rain, so in other words, a breeding ground for mosquitos.
+Hawaii has year-round warm weather and lots of rain, so in other words, it is a breeding ground for mosquitos.
 They love to hand around forests, ponds, lagoons, or anywhere with still water.
 We’d recommend packing a bottle of insect repellant (I like the all-natural stuff)so you’ll scare away those annoying biting demons.

 Dry bag

-They have saved our electronics several times and have easily paid for themselves when we’ve traveled to beach destinations like The Seychelles, Cyprus, or yachting in the Mediterranean.
-We found them really important when we went on a traditional outrigger canoe.
+Whether or not it is a beach vacation, we always travel with a dry bag.
+They pack up quickly and are lightweight, so there is no reason not to have one.
+They have saved our electronics several times and have quickly paid for themselves when we’ve traveled to beach destinations like The Seychelles, Cyprus, or yachting in the Mediterranean.
+We found them essential when we went on a traditional outrigger canoe.

-Shop For A Dry Bag
+Dry Bag Recommendation

 Water Shoes

 Cameron laughed at me a few times when we explored the waterfalls, but I got the last laugh with my beautiful feet protected by water shoes.
-So if you plan on hiking around any of the waterfalls in Hawaii and going in the water, it’s worth picking up a pair of water shoes – I love Tropicfeels!
+So, if you plan on hiking around any of the waterfalls in Hawaii and going in the water, it’s worth picking up a pair of water shoes – I love Tropicfeels!

 They will help you grip the slippery rocks and protect your feet from sharp rocks.
 I’ve been caught a few times without them, and my feet have paid dearly for my mistake.
 The other option would be to bring along a pair of hiking sandals that hold better than traditional sandals.

 Sunblock